-The human body is designed to maintain or regain upright posture, balance, and stability after an injury and into old age.
-To do that the body needs to move the way it was designed to move.
+The human body is designed to maintain or regain upright posture, balance, and stability after an injury and into old age as long as the body maintains or can regain aliment when moving.

 Traditional single-point, three-tip, four-tip and quad canes force people to extend their arm and lean to one side onto the cane handle to maintain balance.
 The head stops being aligned and centered over the shoulders and becomes positioned downward in front of the rest of the body.
 When you walk looking down at the ground or leaning on or towards a cane handle to maintain balance you have to shorten the size of your step and stride and your body has less balance and less stability.
 Unless something is right in front of your feet you won't see it making you more likely to fall.
 When you walk looking down, your spine loses its natural alignment.
 You have to walk on the front and mid foot part of your foot only in order to maintain balance or you will fall.
 Your feet stop contacting the ground from heel to toe and your core muscles become weaker with each step you take.
 If you walk looking down or bent over a cane or a crutch or a walker to maintain balance your core muscles stop engaging and you become more bent over with time because you're moving your body in ways it was never designed for to engage your core muscles responsible for posture, balance and stability.